Scroll down for a short Canterbury tale

 considered a high pollution day.

-We measure PM10 in 7 Canterbury towns and last year all areas
+We measure PM10 in 7 Canterbury towns and last year almost all areas

 had high pollution days.